terrordayvg/Authentication-of-QKD/README.rst

         Output:
                 * `Vec:` probability vector of correct authentication.
                 * `Store_V:` Output vector of measurements for authentication.
+                * `Authen_x.txt:` Output file with the Store_V in it

         ::

         DNN_binary_class.py ------------------------------------------------------------
-                Generates the weights for the binary classification for the input data.
+                Generates the weights for the binary classification for the input data;

         Input:
+                * `At:` Output vector of measurements for authentication for Attacker.
+                * `E:` Output vector of measurements for authentication for User.

+                        or
                 * `At:` Output vector of measurements for authentication for Attacker.
                 * `E:` Output vector of measurements for authentication for User.

         Output:
                 * `Roc curve plot`